bkrem/react-d3-tree/.github/ISSUE_TEMPLATE.md

 ## Are you reporting a bug, or opening a feature request?
 [Replace with your answer]

-* Please insert below the code you are checking with mypy, or a mock-up repro if the source is private.
-We would appreciate if you try to simplify your case to a minimal repro.

 ## What is the actual behavior/output?
 [Replace with your answer if relevant]